-The Queer Arts Festival takes place on the sovereign, unceded land of the xwməθkwəỷəm (Musqueam), səlilwəta' † (Tsleil-Waututh), and Skwxwú7mesh (Squamish) peoples.
-I ask you to join me in acknowledging the xwməθkwəỷəm, səlilwəta' † and Skwxwú7mesh communities, their elders both past and present, as well as future generations.
+The Queer Arts Festival takes place on the sovereign, unceded land of the xwməθkwəyəm (Musqueam), Skwxwú7mesh (Squamish), and səlilwəta' † (Tsleil-Waututh) peoples.
+I ask you to join me in acknowledging the xwməθkwəyəm, Skwxwú7mesh and səlilwəta' † communities, their elders both past and present, as well as future generations.
 QAF also acknowledges that it was founded upon exclusions and erasures of many Indigenous peoples, including those on whose land this institution is located.
 This acknowledgement demonstrates a commitment to continued work to dismantle the ongoing legacies of settler colonialism.